Elders

 Finance*

-Josh Gliptis, Class of 2025
+Josh Gliptis, Class of 2028

 Property*

 Josh Gliptis has been attending CMPC since 2015.
 Josh has served on the Property Committee, the Kitchen Committee, and on the Leadership Team for LOGOS since 2019.
-Josh lives in Howard County with his wife Licia, son Alexander (9) and daughter Victoria (7).
+Josh lives in Howard County with his wife Licia, son Alexander (12) and daughter Victoria (10).
 Josh is a licensed Professional Engineer and works at the Howard County Department of Public Works in the Utilities Bureau which oversees the County’s water and wastewater infrastructure.
 Josh originally grew up in Western Pennsylvania north of Pittsburgh and was raised in the Presbyterian Church.
 He has remained a Presbyterian during and after college at Penn State University and looks forward to contributing to the mission and leadership of CMPC.

-John Kim, Class of 2025
+John Kim, Class of 2028

-Committee, the Membership & Hospitality Committee, volunteers for LOGOS and assists with the Sunday service audio livestream.
+John Kim grew up in Salisbury, MD where he met his wife, Lindsey; together they have two children, Zoe and Evan.
+He has been a member of CMPC since 2012 and has previously served as an Elder.
+John has been on the Christian Education Committee, the Membership & Hospitality Committee, volunteers for LOGOS and assists with the Sunday service audio livestream.
 He is a fan of golf, Terps, Ravens and the O’s hon.
 He also likes hiking, long walks on the beach, and cozy campfires.
 John is honored to be asked to serve as Elder and to be part of the CMPC family.

 Deacons